MapFormer: Self-Supervised Learning of Cognitive Maps with Input-Dependent Positional Embeddings: Appendix

 In the previous section, analyzing SSMs through Lie-group theory has allowed us to understand their current limitations, and that one only needs to switch to block-diagonal matrices to theoretically be able to learn a cognitive map.
-However, people decided to keep diagonal matrices because it dramatically reduces the computational load.
+However, previous work decided to keep diagonal matrices because it dramatically reduces the computational load.
 By treating $A$ as a vector, one can avoid computing a matrix exponential and also dramatically reduce the memory footprint of a parallel scan, by computing vector-vector multiplications instead of matrix-vector's.
-Even then, Mamba uses a very small inner state $N\approx 16$, showing how difficult it is to scale these architectures.
-In Mamba2 \cite{dao2024transformersssmsgeneralizedmodels}, the authors decide to reduce $A:=a\in \mathbb{R}$ in order to scale the inner state's size $N=64$ to modern Transformer standards.
+In Mamba2 \cite{dao2024transformersssmsgeneralizedmodels}, it was further reduced to a scalar $A:=a\in \mathbb{R}$, which allows them to implement a fully parallelized version of selective SSMs but looses the ability to learn cognitive maps, as we have seen above.
 This highlights a fatal limitations of parallel-selective SSMs: they can be parallelized at the cost of loosing any hope of learning a cognitive map (see sec.~\ref{sec:limba} for further details).
 This is the reason why we decided to move away from SSMs and adapt Transformers to learn cognitive maps, as models of episodic (\textit{MapFormer}-EM) and working memory (\textit{MapFormer}-WM).